hashicorp/terraform/tools/terraform-bundle/README.md

 To include custom plugins in the bundle file, create a local directory "./plugins" and put all the plugins you want to include there.
 Optionally, you can use the `-plugin-dir` flag to specify a location where to find the plugins.
-To be recognized as a valid plugin, the file must have a name of the form: "terraform-provider-*".
+To be recognized as a valid plugin, the file must have a name of the form: "terraform-provider-*-v*".
 In addition, ensure that the plugin is build using the same operating system and architecture used for terraform enterprise.
 Typically this will be linux and amd64.